 The seated child leaning back was selected from a complex sheet of studies in the Louvre, some early and those of the child drawn later (Rosenberg and Prat 229).
 Watteau used the child at the bottom center.
 Originally the bottom portions of her skirt must have been present and this is recorded in the painting, but at a later date the drawing was cut across at the bottom edge, eliminating that portion of her skirt.

-Although not engraved and not in the best of condition, especially at the left side, there has been little question regarding the attribution of this painting to Watteau.
-Its history extending back to the eighteenth century, and as well the drawings associated with this composition help support the attribution.
+Although not engraved and not in the best condition, especially at the left side, this painting has been little questioned as a Watteau.
+Its history extends back to the eighteenth century and, as well, the drawings associated with the composition help support the attribution.

-Until now, the provenance of this painting has not been traced back further than the 1770s when the work was in Berlin.
-We believe that this picture may well be the “Concert” that was in the collection of the noted collector of Watteau’s art, Quentin de l’Orangère.
-When his picture was sold in 1744 it was measured at 61 x 87.6 cm, which is justly slightly short of the 66 x 91 cm which it is measured at today.
+Until now, the provenance of this painting has not been traced further than the 1770s when the work was in Berlin.
+We believe that it may well be the “Concert” that was owned by the noted collector of Watteau’s art, Quentin de l’Orangère.
+When his picture was sold in 1744 it was measured at 61 x 87.6 cm, which is just slightly short of the 66 x 91 cm that it measures today.
 Certainly the announced subject of “Un Concert” fits the present picture.
-Also the time frame allows for it to have been bought at the 1744 sale or even a decade or two later.
-If Quentin de l’Orangère’s Concert was another picture, which large size Watteau might this have been?
-Faute de mieux, it seems a reasonable assumption for filling out the painting’s earliest history.
+The time frame allows it to have been bought at the 1744 sale or even a decade or two later.
+If Quentin de l’Orangère’s Concert was another picture, which large-size Watteau might it have been?
+Faute de mieux, it seems reasonable to look at Quentin de l'Orangère's collection for filling out the painting’s earliest history.

 Le Concert is closely related to two other paintings that are firmly rooted in Watteau’s established oeuvre: the relatively large Les Charmes de la vie and the small La Leçon de musique, Coincidentally, both are now in the Wallace Collection.
-Each shares certain figures in common with Le Concert.
-The only figure that all three share in common is the standing lutenist but, even then, this musician is seen in full in Le Concert and Les Charmes de la vie, but not in La Leçon de musique where about one third of his body is cropped by the frame.
-Of the other characters in the Potsdam painting, only the two children are found in Les Charmes de la vie, while the woman reading her score book in the Potsdam painting is found only in La Leçon de musique.
+Each has certain figures in common with Le Concert.
+The only figure that all three share is the standing lutenist.
+But, even then, this musician is seen in full in Le Concert and Les Charmes de la vie, but not in La Leçon de musique where about one third of his body is cropped by the frame.
+Of the other characters in the Berlin painting, only the two children are found in Les Charmes de la vie, while the woman reading her score book in the Berlin painting is found only in La Leçon de musique.
 Although the three paintings resemble each other, in fact, they remain quite independent.
 Watteau rarely repeated himself in full.

-The dating of Le Concert has generally centered around the years 1717-1718.
+The dating of Le Concert has generally centered around the years 1717-18.
 Sharing this opinion are Roland Michel as well as Rosenberg and Prat.
-In dating some of the preliminary drawings c.
-1718-1719, Grasselli allowed for a slightly later date for the painting.
-On the other hand, Posner suggested a date of 1715-1716, and more recently Vogtherr also suggested an early date of c.
-1715-1717.
+In giving some of the preliminary drawings to c.
+1718-19, Grasselli allowed the painting to be slightly later.
+On the other hand, Posner suggested 1715-16, and more recently Vogtherr also suggested an early date of 1715-17.
 The dating of this painting is extremely vexing, especially because of the poor, flat rendering and the problems caused by overpainting.
 The figures are clumsy rather than delicate.
-A good case in point is the seated violist; in the drawing, the model (presumably Nicola Vleughels) has a well-defined face and the fingers of his left hand are carefully articulated; just the opposite is true in the painting where the forms are flat and generalized, if not clumsy.
+A good case in point is the seated violist; in the drawing, the model (presumably Nicolas Vleughels) has a well-defined face and the fingers of his left hand are carefully articulated; just the opposite is true in the painting where the forms are flat and generalized, if not clumsy.
 The standing woman at the left, especially her unfortunate profile, is particularly disturbing and uncharacteristic of Watteau.
 Would a careful restoration of the picture reveal the artist’s intention and skill?

-An interesting interpretation of the picture was offered by Albert de Mirimonde and continued by Rosenberg, Posner, and others.
+An intriguing interpretation of the picture was offered by Albert de Mirimonde and continued by Rosenberg, Posner, and others.
 They emphasize that the painting does not show a concert but rather the preparations for one.
 The lutenist is tuning his theorbo (an instrument with a reputation for being difficult to keep in tune), the cello has already been tuned and the cellist has walked away, the woman is looking over the score prior to singing.
-Thus Rosenberg renamed the painting Le Prélude au concert, a name which has been employed widely since 1984 but not by all—e. g., not by Vogtherr.
+Thus Rosenberg renamed the painting Le Prélude au concert, a title that has been employed widely since 1984 but not by all—e.g., not by Vogtherr.
 Some elements of this newer interpretation are open to question.
 One cannot be certain that the cello has been tuned and that the cellist has walked away; indeed, we cannot be certain that any cellist was present and the cello could be just a decorative element of still life.
-Even more unlikely is Mirimonde proposal that the woman has grown impatient with the lutenist’s preparations and will be more responsive to the violinist who peers too attentively over her shoulder.
+Even more unlikely is Mirimonde's proposal that the woman has grown impatient with the lutenist’s preparations and will be more responsive to the violinist who peers too attentively over her shoulder.
 Watteau’s paintings are generally more nuanced and defy such explicit narratives.
-Moreover, although Mirimonde, Posner, and others have emphasized the fragility of maintaining amorous relationships, a mood often projected on Watteau’s art, this scene of a musician fine tuning his instrument could perhaps be read as emphasizing the harmony that with effort can be achieved in both music and society.
+Moreover, although Mirimonde, Posner, and others have emphasized the fragility of amorous relationships, a mood often projected onto Watteau’s art, this scene of a musician fine-tuning his instrument could perhaps be read as emphasizing the harmony that with effort can be achieved in both music and society.